ab-a-mamun/Linux-Fundamentals---Assignment-1/linux-assignment-01.md

  <!-- Sub content of File system navigation -->
 ### __List of content of the Home directory__

-<p>Command: ls and ls -a, Type ls then we can see list of Home directory and type ls -a then show all of hidden content also </p>
+<p>Command: ls and ls -a, Type ls then we can see list of content in Home directory and type ls -a then show all of hidden content as well </p>

     ```
     cd ~